Samantha Sang: Early life

 Sang was born to Reg and Joan (née Clarke) Sang in Melbourne, Australia, the great-great-granddaughter of a Chinese herbalist and surgeon.
+Both parents were 1940s Radio Revue singers.
 Her father ran a singing school and performed professionally as Reg Gray.
-Sang began her career at the age of eight by singing on Australian radio and entered and won talent contests.
+Sang began her career at the age of eight, as Cheryl Gray, by singing on Australian radio and entered and won talent contests.
+Her first performance on television was at the age of eleven.

 1966-1974: First recordings

 In December 1966, she released her debut single, "The Real Thing" (not to be confused with fellow Australian Russell Morris' 1969 hit song "The Real Thing"), under the name "Cheryl Gray".
-It was issued by EMI Records on their HMV label and was quickly followed by her second single, "In a Woman's Eyes".
+It was issued by EMI Records on its His Master's Voice label and was quickly followed by her second single, "In a Woman's Eyes".

 Her third single, "You Made Me What I Am", was released in May 1967 and reached number eight on the Go-Set Top 40.
 Teen magazine, Go-Set ran a poll in August for pop performers and Gray was voted third in the 'Top Girl Singer' category behind Lynne Randell and Bev Harrell.
-Sang released three more singles on HMV but none charted.
+Sang released three more singles on His Master's Voice but none charted.
 She became a singer on Australian television, but she felt her career was limited if she remained in Australia.
 In 1969, Sang travelled to the United Kingdom where Barry Gibb of the Bee Gees heard her singing and urged his manager, Robert Stigwood, to sign her.
 Under Stigwood's management she changed her name to "Samantha Sang".
 Gibb co-wrote "Love of a Woman" with his brother Maurice.
 Sang's version – with Barry Gibb supplying backing vocals, guitar and producing – was released in August.
 It was a minor hit in some European countries.

 Sang followed with "Nothing in the World Like Love" written by UK pop singer-songwriter Labi Siffre.
 Visa restrictions forced her out of the UK and she returned to Australia.